osg-htc/council/docs/CouncilActionItems.md

 %ENDCOLOR%

-131. Plan for next CIC - at a US CMS tier-3 site in the summer?
+131\.
+Plan for next CIC - at a US CMS tier-3 site in the summer?
 Where /when might the next CIC be. - Rob G - %ORANGE% will be at Notre Dame.
 This workshop did not happen due to lack of effort and rediection to CMSConnect and Software Carpentry workshop in Jan. %ENDCOLOR% **Complete**

-130. Request information from the project to plan a date by when the decision on the next renewal of theX509 Certificate CAs is planned.
+130\.
+Request information from the project to plan a date by when the decision on the next renewal of theX509 Certificate CAs is planned.
 Who will lead this project? - Lothar **Complete** %ORANGE%

 -   Integrated into year 3-5 workplan with activities proceeding well.

 %ENDCOLOR%

-129. Council to help with focus meeting on request for access to Cloud interface provisioned resources - Ruth **Dropped**
+129\.
+Council to help with focus meeting on request for access to Cloud interface provisioned resources - Ruth **Dropped**

-128. Will organize venue for report from AtlasConnect to give OSG information on what they have learned, difficulties in using other XD resources - Michael, Rob G, **Complete**
+128\.
+Will organize venue for report from AtlasConnect to give OSG information on what they have learned, difficulties in using other XD resources - Michael, Rob G, **Complete**

 -   Planned for Oct Council meeting.
 -   Rob G will organize broader discussion across US ATLAS, US CMS (UCSD), Technology Area and SDSC resources.
 -   Activity progressing driven by US LHC and with OSG engagement.
 -   Reported at Oct Council meeting

-127. Expect user focus meeting with 2 communities with different pilot implementations. - Lothar **Dropped**
+127\.
+Expect user focus meeting with 2 communities with different pilot implementations. - Lothar **Dropped**

-126. Clarify the operations model between GlideinWMS and the OSG. - Lothar **Complete** %ORANGE%
+126\.
+Clarify the operations model between GlideinWMS and the OSG. - Lothar **Complete** %ORANGE%

 -   Recorded in the Year 3 SOWs.

 %ENDCOLOR%

-125. Discuss with regional resource providers what they need for ammunition for discussion with the sponsors in incentivizing their contributions.
+125\.
+Discuss with regional resource providers what they need for ammunition for discussion with the sponsors in incentivizing their contributions.
 Write down a paragraph of what investment buys one. - Ruth **Complete** %ORANGE%

 -   Initial issue raised by David Swanson has gone away.
 Rob G asked about the issue for new sites/campuses.
 Possibility of "named campus liaisons/connections" passed to Rob.

 %ENDCOLOR%

-124.Would like any plot of opportunistic also be accompanied by the list of sites who are contributing.
+124\.
+Would like any plot of opportunistic also be accompanied by the list of sites who are contributing.
 Council to have this information.
 And have a picture of where the cycles are coming from. - Chander **Complete** %ORANGE%

 -   Part of XD report.